720-425-5240 Text or Call

 5. Knows that socialization is an important part of puppy development and spends one-on-one time with their pups.
 They provide toys, fun exercise and lots of love for each pup.

-6. Has a good working relationship with a respected veterinarian who examines each pup and provides immunizations and parasite control according to medical standards.
+6. Has a good working relationship with a respected veterinarian who examines each pup.
 The breeder should readily provide a complete medical record on each pup.

 7. Practices responsible mating, taking genetic predispositions into account to reduce potential inherited problems.
 When appropriate, the breeder should present documentation illustrating that the pup’s parents/grandparents were screened for inherent breed problems such as hip dysplasia, eye problems, heart conditions, etc.

 8. Provides several references from other families who have purchased pups and welcomes inquiries.

 9. May question you regarding your ability to care for the dog, how much time you have to spend with him and where he will fit into your family.